mdahardy/bias-amplification/README.md

 ## Experiment simulation

-To simulate the experiment (used for the Experiment 2 power analysis), navigate to the simulation/ directory and run `$ Rscript simulate_experiment.R <simulation_id> <output_directory>`. `simulation_id` is an integer that serves as a unique identifier for the simulation. `output_directory` is a string representing the directory where the data from the simulation should be stored, e.g. `$ Rscript simulate_experiment.R 0 test_directory`.
+To simulate Experiment 2 (including the resampling algorithm), navigate to the simulation/ directory and run `$ Rscript simulate_experiment.R <simulation_id> <output_directory>`. `simulation_id` is an integer that serves as a unique identifier for the simulation. `output_directory` is a string representing the directory where the data from the simulation should be stored, e.g. `$ Rscript simulate_experiment.R 0 test_directory`.
 Data from the 100 simulations we used for the power analysis is in the data/analyses/ directory.
 Note that by default, the simulation uses the cached oracle models in the simulation/fitted_oracles/ directory to simulate participant behavior.